 The health consequences of the War on Drugs, however, are severe.

 Q: Why should I care about what happens to a junkie?

 A: Should you care about what happens to tobacco smokers?
 Should you care about what happens to alcoholics?
 Should you care about what happens to people who become inadvertently addicted to prescription drugs?

 Although the War on Drugs has been a tremendous failure in terms of improving life in our country and reducing crime and preventing addictions, it has enjoyed one area of great success: the demonization of users of recreational illegal drugs (whether these users are responsible, irresponsible, or addicted), and the establishment of a completely unthinking double standard about the illegal drugs vs. "accepted" drugs, like alcohol and tobacco.

 Many otherwise intelligent people have absorbed these negative (and frequently completely untrue) views of those who use illegal drugs.

 Such demonization of "those junkies" or "those damned druggies" is misguided and counterproductive.
 The reality is that the War on Drugs affects all of us in ways that are not entirely obvious.

-GRAFFITI: Gang tagging creates an enormous graffiti problem causing millions of dollars in damage every year.
-The gangs are a product of drug prohibition.
+- GRAFFITI: Gang "tagging" creates an enormous graffiti problem causing millions of dollars in damage every year.
+The gangs thrive on the money flowing through the black market, just as they did during alcohol prohibition — gangs are an inevitable consequence of drug prohibition.

 And, while many people think this only affects "those damned druggies", and do not give ending the failed drug war a high priority, we at DAN are convinced that it is among the most pressing crises facing our nation.
 Ending this blight of inefficiency, waste, and injustice is the only way to secure our future and protect our children.